srvsngh200892/browser-assist/README.md

 - Generates PDF reports of the test results with conversation histoy
 - MCP (Model Context Protocol) Playwright by Microsoft for browser automation
 - Firebase integration for data persistence
-- User authentication and session management using JWT
+- User authentication and session management using JWT token and refresh token
 - Docker-based deployment for easy setup

 ## Architecture